 photo courtesy of Julie Cullip

-For most people the organisation of a funeral is not an easy thing as they are not only upsetting to the family members but happen at short notice.
-Acoustic Jass are happy to deal with either or both family members or the funeral director during the band hire process.
-This jazz band has performed at over one hundred funerals so their experience enables them to offer suggestions that helps the funeral run smoothly
+For most families the organisation of a funeral is not an easy thing as they are not only upsetting to the family members but happen at short notice.
+Acoustic Jass are able to deal with either the family members or the funeral director during the band hire process.
+This jazz band has performed at over one hundred funerals so their experience enables them to offer the best suggestions to help the funeral run smoothly.

-Many people have been inspired to have a jazz funeral after watching the James Bond film "Live and Let Die" where a funeral procession appears with the Jazz Band playing the spiritual "Just A Closer Walk With Thee" as a dirge, there is a fatal stabbing and they carried the body off to "Joe Avery's Piece" an up tempo parade tune.
-This Jazz Band has been asked to recreate this "but without the stabbing".
+Many people have been inspired to have a jazz band after watching the James Bond film "Live and Let Die" where a funeral procession appears with the brass band playing the spiritual "Just A Closer Walk With Thee" as a dirge, there is a fatal stabbing and they carried the body off to "Joe Avery's Piece" an up tempo parade tune.
+Acoustic Jass has often been asked to recreate this "but without the stabbing".

 Jazz Band at a Funeral in Ashburton Devon